 Trends notable in the industry include the drive by clients and contractors towards low or nil subsidy contracts, which has more of an emphasis on a commercial approach.
-According to the British Hospitality Association, the total number of nil cost contracts reached 713 recently, an increase of more than 20% year on year.
+According to the British Hospitality Association, the total number of nil cost contracts increased by more than 20% year on year.
 However, they still only make up less than 5% of the total market.
-The success of nil subsidy agreements depend on two key ingredients:
+The success of nil subsidy agreements depends on two key ingredients:

 - Having sufficiently large head counts at the site (s)